Whether you have a few days, weeks, or longer to spare – these islands should be at the top of your winter-sun radar.

 Flight time from London: 7 hours, 30 minutes

 Where to stay: Hamilton Princess

-The volcanic islands of Cape Verde – jutting out of the Atlantic Ocean, 500 miles west of the Senegal coastline – are, in our opinion, one of Africa’s most underrated winter-sun destinations.
+The volcanic islands of Cape Verde – jutting out of the Atlantic Ocean, 500 miles west of the Senegal coastline – are one of Africa’s most impressive winter-sun destinations.
 There are 10 islands here, each offering dramatically different experiences, despite their relative proximity.
 Sal has the international airport, making it the place to visit if you’re short on time.
-It’s also the island to visit for water-sports, thanks to its windy conditions.
-São Vicente is for music lovers, this is a hub for creative types, and boasts a full-moon festival to rival any Thai equivalent.
+It’s also the island to visit for water sports, thanks to its windy conditions.
+São Vicente is for music lovers; this is a hub for creative types, and boasts a full-moon festival to rival any Thai equivalent.
 If beaches top your holiday must-do list, you’ll be happy on any of the islands, but you’ll find the largest, Santa Monica Beach, in Boa Vista.
 If you can hold out over the next few cold UK months, we recommend visiting in February or March for whale watching season.
-But either way, you’ll leave with one of two questions swirling around your mind; either ‘why haven’t I visited sooner’, or ‘can I stay forever’?

 Flight time from London: 9 hours to Sal

 Where to stay: Meliá Dunas Beach Resort And Spa